MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     windows for each selected series.
 (Hold down the SHIFT key to select multiple series.)

-2. If you’re using Multicurrency Management, choose the Currency button and assign currencies to the account.
+2. If you're using Multicurrency Management, choose the Currency button and assign currencies to the account.
 You also can select which accounts to revalue and whether to post the revaluation results to the account or to the financial offset.
 For information, see Help \>\> Index \>\> Select Account